Kim Richards Accuses Lisa Rinna Of Using Her For A ‘RHOBH’ Season 7 Storyline

 “I feel like Lisa Rinna has made a mission out of talking so badly about me over these last few years,” Kim Richards admitted to E!
 News last week.
 “I’ve worked very hard to make positive changes in my life, and now I’m a grandmother.
 For her to say and do the things that she’s done is just so inappropriate and wrong and mean.”

-Following Kim Richards’ relapse in 2015, she took on part-time role on The Real Housewives of Beverly Hills after starring on the show in a full-time role for the first 5 years.
+Following Kim Richards’ relapse in 2015, she took on a part-time role on The Real Housewives of Beverly Hills after starring on the show in a full-time role for the first five years.
 As for Rinna, she’s remained in a full-time role since she joined during Season 5.

-To see more of Kim Richards, Lisa Rinna and their co-stars, tune into new episodes of the seventh season of The Real Housewives of Beverly Hills on Tuesday nights at 9 p.m. on Bravo TV.
+To see more of Kim Richards, Lisa Rinna, and their co-stars, tune into new episodes of the seventh season of The Real Housewives of Beverly Hills on Tuesday nights at 9 p.m. on Bravo TV.

 [Featured Image by Charles Sykes/Bravo]